willowtreeapps/PinkyPromise/README.md

 Compare with the standard Swift pattern for failable synchronous methods: A function like `NSData(contentsOfFile:options:)` will either return a value or throw an error, not both, and not neither, and not optionally.
 This is an airtight contract.
 But you can't use that pattern in asynchronous calls, because you can only throw backward out of the function you're in, not forward into a completion block.

-Here's how you'd write that asynchronous operation as a Promise, with a tighter contract using `return` and `throw`.
+Here's how you'd write that asynchronous operation with a tighter contract, using Result.
+The Result is a success or failure.
+It can be created with `return` or `throw`, and inspected with `value`, which will either return or throw.

+    func getStringResultWithArgument(argument: String, completion: ((Result<String> -> Void)?) {
+        …
+        completion?(Result {
+            if successful {
+                return value
+            } else {
+                throw error
+            }
+        })
+    }

+    getStringResultWithArgument("foo") { result in
+        do {
+            print(try result.value())
+        } catch {
+            print(error)
+        }
+    }

+Under the hood, `Result<T>` is an `enum` with two cases: `.Success(T)` and `.Failure(ErrorType)`.
+It's possible to create a Result using an enum case and inspect it using `switch`.
+But since Result represents a returned value or a thrown error, we prefer to use it in the style shown above.

+### Why Promise?

+Promises are useful for combining many asynchronous operations into one.
+To do that, we need to be able to create an asynchronous operation without starting it right away.

 To make a new Promise, you create it with a task.
-A task is a block that itself has a completion block, usually called `fulfill`.
+A task is a block that itself takes a completion block, usually called `fulfill`.
 The Promise runs the task to do its work, and when it's done, the task passes a `Result` to `fulfill`.
-The Result is a success or failure, and can be created with `return` or `throw`.
+(Hint: The task used to create this Promise is the same as the body of `getStringResultWithArgument`.)

     func getStringPromiseWithArgument(argument: String) -> Promise<String> {
         return Promise { fulfill in